ColinKennedy/rez_developer_packages/rez_sphinx/documentation/configuring_rez_sphinx.rst

    Every setting here can be queried at any time using the :ref:`rez_sphinx config show-all` command.

-There's two main ways to configure documentation:
+There's 3 ways to configure documentation:

+(This list is "weakest to strongest order".
+Global is weakest, environment variable is strongest)

 - Globally, using :ref:`global configuration`
 - Within an individual package, using :ref:`per-package configuration`
+- Using :ref:`environment variable configuration`

 Which method you choose will depend on what your intended effect is and your pipeline's constraints.
 This page serves as a guide to both explain every